-The purpose of this demonstration program will be to evaluate the safety and popularity of the devices and overall performance of the companies.
-City staff is still finalizing an evaluation plan, but using data to be provided under the terms of the demonstration program, City staff will look at how popular the devices are, how and where they are being used, company responsiveness, how safe they are, and other outcomes.
+The purpose of this demonstration program will be to evaluate the safety and popularity of share mobility devices (such as e-scooters and dockless shared bikes) and overall performance of the companies.
+City staff is still finalizing an evaluation plan, but using data to be provided under the terms of the demonstration program, the evaluation willl look at how and where devices are being used, company responsiveness, safety and other outcomes.

-This demonstration program will determine if shared mobility devices will be allowed to remain in the long term, and how such businesses would be required to operate.
-Many have had questions regarding this new service, so we have provided answers to the most common inquiries below.
+This demonstration program will determine if shared mobility devices will be allowed to remain in the long term and how such businesses would be required to operate.

 Community Engagement & Outreach